craigiansmith/craigiansmith.github.io/_drafts/python-notes.md

 from it will reveal their type as being the class object that they were created from.
 Secondly, new style classes can call `super(ClassName, self).method_on_ancestor()`.

+# Differences between 2.X and 3.X

+Iterator protocol widely used in 3.X
+New style classes used in 3.X
+Unicode handled differently